ftabashir/anki-deck-builder/README.md

 - Rename it as a .zip file
 - Extract zip file
 - Modify content as you wish
-- Zip content by this commands:
+- Zip content by these commands:

 `cd folder_name`